-The proposed SPMP is consistent with the GMP Policies related to the Southeast Orlando Sector Plan, including Future Land Use

-Element Policy 2.4.4 (Urban Village policy), Subarea Policy S.40.2, along with Goal 4 and its associated goals, objectives and policies.
+The proposed SPMP is consistent with the GMP Policies related to the Southeast Orlando Sector Plan, including Future Land Use Element Policy 2.4.4 (Urban Village policy), Subarea Policy S.40.2, along with Goal 4 and its associated goals, objectives and policies.

-Conformance with the LDC-Southeastern Oaks PD
+Conformance with the LDC- Southeastern Oaks PD

 According to the Southeastern Oaks PD, the Traditional Design standards provided in the LDC Chapter 68 are required if residential development is equal to or greater than 3 du/gross acre.
-This proposed development (140 du on 20.1 acres = 6.9 du/ac) is greater than 3 du and is subject to the Traditional Design standards.
+This proposed development (134 du on 82.22 acres = 1.63 du/ac) is less than 3 du and is subject to either the Conventional LDC standards or the Traditional Design standards.
+The applicant has requested that the project be review under the Traditional Design standards.